Event Agenda

 As AI innovation accelerates at an unprecedented pace, the critical areas of security and governance are struggling to keep up.
 In this talk we explore the widening gap between rapid technological advancement and the frameworks needed to guide it responsibly.
 This session uncovers the often overlooked risks AI introduces, from data leakage and model manipulation to ethical blind spots and uncontrolled autonomous behaviour.

-We will discuss why security and governance must be treated with the same urgency as innovation, what happens when they aren’t, and the real-world consequences organizations face if safeguards are ignored.
+We will discuss why security and governance must be treated with the same urgency as innovation, what happens when they aren’t, and the real-world consequences organisations face if safeguards are ignored.
 Finally we will look at strategies and mitigation approaches to ensure AI remains trustworthy, controlled and aligned with human intent.

 This talk is about not just to build powerful AI, but safe, accountable and well-governed AI.